hlship/db-migrate-example/README.md

 in a Cassandra database.

-This version has had all the actual database work replaced with sleeps, so it's a bit of a toy.
+This version has had all the actual database work replaced with sleeps, but it still serves as a great example of how to each of these concerns works with all of the others:
-But what we've kept is:

 * Parsing of command line options
 * Creation of a component system
 * Visualization of the system components
+* Configuration of system components
 * Execution of the "migration", using asynchronous processing jobs
 * Dynamic console output of the status of all asynchronous jobs

-Here's what is looks like in action:
+Here's what the tool looks like in action:

 ![example execution](db-migrate.gif)